Examining Student Loan Debt by Race: 2024 Statistics

 Data Summary

-One in five adults who went to college has student loan debt.[5]
-In 2021, Americans' median student loan debt was between $20,000-$25,000.Footnote [5] However, average student loan debt varies dramatically by race.
+In the U.S., one in three adults who attended college took on student loan debt.
+The median debt in 2023, was between $20,000-$25,000.Note Reference [5] However, average student loan debt varies dramatically by race.

 Black adults in particular tend to bear the highest burdens across indicators, from student loan borrowing rates to default rates to average debt.
 These debt disparities are symptoms of — and reinforce — a racial wealth gap in and beyond the college years.